It is usually good when you can work out your budget.

 7. Good Budget (formerly Easy Envelope Budget Aid) (Android – iOS)

 If you believe that your banking account should be like an open book, this app works wonderfully.
 It keeps whoever you want (like your spouse or family members) in the loop on the latest financial situation.

 You may want to set the ground rules on spending so everybody in the household has to work within your established budget.

-There are also the standard features (which you can expect from other budgeting apps in the market) like producing a report to see if spending is pretty much kept in line with budget, and some sort of analysis on the spending habits of individual family members.
+There are also the standard features (which you can expect from other budgeting software in the market) like producing a report to see if spending is pretty much kept in line with budget, and some sort of analysis on the spending habits of individual family members.

-8. ShoeBoxed (Android – iOs)
+8. ShoeBoxed (Android – iOS)

 It is an apt description of what the app does, but of course it is virtual.
 It provides a centralized container for all your receipts.

 The good thing about ShoeBoxed is that we no longer have to mess around with the numerous scraps of receipts.
 By taking photo images of them, and subsequently upload these, you will never again missed out on any expense items in your reimbursement report.